-- ENG-L 105 or L115 English Literature (3 cr.) - Academic elective (3 cr.)
+- ENG-L 105 or L115 English Literature (3 cr.) - · Academic elective (3 cr.)
+Total: 125 credits

-The B.F.A. in Sculpture is a professional undergraduate degree for students desiring extensive studio experience with an emphasis in Sculpture.
+The BFA in Sculpture is a professional undergraduate degree for students desiring extensive studio experience with an emphasis in Sculpture.
 Students in the program develop critical thinking skills, refine their intellectual and creative processes, and learn both traditional and contemporary aspects of the sculptor's craft.